|Investment firm (MiFID definitions)|

 To ensure the uniform application of the various relevant provisions, it also establishes a harmonised set of organisational requirements and operating conditions for investment firms.

-CRR investment firms
+CRR investment firms - evolution of prudential requirements

 The prudential framework applied to investment firms depends on the firm's categorisation within the CRD IV framework.
 This categorisation is currently primarily determined by the investment services and activities it offers and undertakes, as set out in Annex I of the MiFID.